apnex/labops/README.md

 ## What is it
 labops.sh is a collection of bootstrap scripts organised to provide simple automation of multi-tier microservices applications for demo purposes.

-The created VMs are designed to be fully self-assembling, building upon each layer to the next, resulting in a fully functioning single-node Kubernetes cluster.
+It creates VMs are designed to be fully self-assembling, building upon each layer to the next, resulting in a fully functioning single-node Kubernetes cluster.

 It is designed to be: